emmajanedrews/base-template/_posts/2017-05-09-buying-and-selling-a-home-at-the-same-time.md

 How can you buy a new home while still trying to sell your old one?

-The first thing you need to do is meet with a real estate professional to see what your home in worth, discuss the market conditions in your area, and see how fast homes are selling in your area.&nbsp;
+The first thing you need to do is meet with a real estate professional to see what your home is worth, discuss the market conditions in your area, and see how fast homes are selling in your area.&nbsp;

-If you don’t have an existing mortgage the easiest thing you can do is **get a****home equity line of credit**.
+If you don’t have an existing mortgage, the easiest thing you can do is **get a&nbsp;****home equity line of credit**.
 However, you can not list your home for sale while you’re applying for a home equity line of credit.
 Wait until that loan is funded, and then list your home.
 Once you have that home equity loan, you’re shopping like a cash buyer and are in a real good position.&nbsp;

 If you have an existing mortgage on your home but not enough equity in it, checking into **getting a second mortgage on your current home is an option**.
-Of course, you have to have enough income to qualify for a second mortgage loan, but if you do you can line up your new home and list your current home.&nbsp;
+Of course, you need enough income to qualify for a second mortgage loan, but if you do, you can line up your new home and list your current home.&nbsp;

 {% include pullquote.html %}